clicon/clixon-examples/hello/docker/README.md

 This directory contains code for running, building, and pushing the clixon hello world docker container.

 ## Example run

-The following shows a simple example of how to run the example application.
-First, the container is started with the backend running:
+First, the container is started with a backend and a restconf listening on port 8080:
 ```
-  $ sudo docker run --rm --name hello -d clixon/hello clixon_backend -Fs init
+  $ sudo docker run --rm -p 8080:80 --name hello -d clixon/hello
 ```

-Then a CLI is started, and finally the container is removed:
+You can start a CLI with some example commands:
 ```
   $ sudo docker exec -it hello clixon_cli
   cli> set ?